gw3g/spectral/README.md

 500 points (this can be changed by modifying `main.cpp' and recompiling).

-Use the flag `-h' for more details.
+Use the flag `-h` for more details.
 Not that any changes to `main.cpp` will require a clean to be picked up by the makefile.